Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Fingerprinting

 By the \emph{argument} of a line $\ell$, we mean the counterclockwise angle from the $x$-axis to $\ell$.
 The argument of a line segment $s$ is the argument of the line containing $s$.
 Assume without loss of generality that $\out{y}\out{s_2}$ is horizontal with $\out{s_2}$ to the right of $\out{y}$, so that the argument of any line through $\out{y}$ and a point on $A_2$ is in the range $[0,\beta]$.
 We claim that then the argument of every segment $y_iw$, where $w\in W_i$, is in the range $[-O(r_1/r_2),\beta+O(r_1/r_2)]$.
-To verify the upper bound, note that the argument of $y_iw$ is maximum if $w=x_i$ and $t'_2=\out{t_2}$, see Figure~\ref{fig:lemma} (bottom).
+To verify the upper bound, note that the argument of $y_iw$ is maximum if $w=x_i$ and $t'_2=\out{t_2}$, see \Cref{fig:lemma2} (right).
 By an argument as the one used in the previous paragraph, we get that the argument can be at most $O(r_1/r_2)$ larger than $\beta$.
-The lower bound follows in a similar way.
+The lower bound follows similarly.